gt-marine-robotics-group/firmware-base/README.md

 ## Highlights/Things to Note

-1. **PIO is fast and efficient**
+1. **PIO is fast, efficient, and partitioned**
-   While the E-stop for the LED has some latency due to the clock cycling, the speed at which it resumed shows how fast it can be.
+   While the E-stop for the LED has some latency due to clock cycling, the speed at which it resumed shows how fast it can be.
    Furthermore, you can abstract passive tasks like LED management to PIO to save CPU space for important things like the motor controller.
+   The PIO still runs even when the CPU stops, unless you short the interrupt pins together.
+This allows you to save states.
    Lastly, you can load in values for the PIO so it still has the benefits of being a regular function.

-3. **Customizable Firmware Architecture**
+2. **Customizable Firmware Architecture**
    The organization into a central app and several modules allows for the app to pick and choose which features to use.
+   You can still keep central features like an E-Stop while deciding what sensors and peripherals you want.

-4. **Config file for customizing hardware interface**
+3. **Config file for customizing hardware interface**
-   I just checked and I realize that the existing firmware does something pretty similar with pinout, but the vibes still stand.
+   I just checked and I realize that the existing firmware does something pretty similar with pinout.h, but the vibes still stand.

-5. **Slightly Worse **
-   Blink speed now changes based on the motor controller speed.
-   Test that there’s no need for feeding the state machine when empty (check pull no block).
+4. **Easily change the constants**
+   Due to modular design, one can easily change constants specific to certain modules, such as the clock divider of the PIO.

 ## Future Ideas to Implement